Building a Successful and Efficient Law Practice Right Out of Law School with Chris Guymon

-- While Chris offers flat-rate pricing, he also requires additional fees for each additional stage of the case.
+- While he offers flat-rate pricing, he also requires additional fees for each additional stage of the case.
 It allows his clients to understand the deal they’re getting.

-- He remains transparent by informing his clients about this payment scheme.
+- Chris remains transparent by informing his clients about this payment scheme.

 - Together, he and his client will first try something.
 If it doesn't work, they can move to the next stage at the client's discretion.